Terms of Reference - Environment & and Estate Committee

 2. To oversee the maintenance, repairs, and renovation of Parish Council owned and managed property, including dealing with tenders, architects, contractors, and project managers.

-3. To review legal documents relating to property and land, owned or managed by Council for recommending to Council.
+3. To review documents relating to property and land, owned or managed by Council for recommending to Council and seek advice as required.

 4. To liaise with Council’s solicitors as required.